New York Subways Are Trash But These David Bowie Metrocards Are Good

 Who: The MTA and Spotify.

 Why we care: This post you are currently reading would have been online 25 minutes earlier if not for subway delays.
 As Cynthia Nixon has been saying a lot lately, New York subways are trash right now.
 (Paraphrasing.)
 But all the forced tardiness is briefly forgiven with the introduction of David Bowie metrocards.
-It’s just one part of a sweeping promotional effort for the David Bowie Is exhibit at the Brooklyn Museum.
-The MTA teamed up with Spotify to transform the Broadway-Lafayette subway stop, right near where Bowie used to live in Soho, into a living tribute to the dearly departed Thin White Duke.
-The cards, which are available at the Broadway-Lafayette stop exclusively, come in five different designs.
-The MTA took time away from its busy being-terrible schedule to print 250,000 of them.
+It’s just one part of Spotify’s sweeping promotional effort for the David Bowie Is exhibit at the Brooklyn Museum, dubbed the David Bowie Subway Takeover.
+The streaming service has transformed Manhattan’s Broadway-Lafayette subway stop, right near where Bowie used to live in Soho, into a living tribute to the dearly departed Thin White Duke.
+Fans will find huge images of Bowie-inspired art festooned all over the walls, featuring both fan-generated pieces and a preview of some of the exhibition’s images.
+The cards, which are available at the Broadway-Lafayette stop exclusively, come in five different designs, each displaying a different Bowie persona (Ziggy Stardust, Aladdin Sane, etc.) The MTA took time away from its busy being-terrible schedule to print 250,000 of them.